lehigh-university-libraries/isle-event-bus/docs/docs/index.md

-# riq
+# isle-event-bus

-riq reads the Islandora Queue and processes the event.
+isle-event-bus reads the Islandora Queue and processes the event.

 ## Basic overview